mngaonkar/ai-browser-assistant/README.md

 - Press Enter or click "Send" to submit your question
 - The assistant will respond based on the current page content
 - You can ask about specific information, request summaries, or get explanations
+- You can ask for creating component diagram, sequence diagram, flow charts, class diagram from the page content

 ## File Structure